owlsdepartment/oveejs-toolkit/packages/core/modules/custom-cursor/README.md

 - `shadowDuration` - shadow travel duration.
 - `ripple` - enables the ripple effect on click.
 - `rippleThreshold` - by default, the ripple effect will not be triggered when dragging the cursor over a distance longer than or equal to this value.
 It is meant to prevent the effect on components as sliders or when selecting text.
+- `checkIfLink: (target?: HTMLElement | null): boolean` - allows you to provide a custom function to determine if an element should be treated as a link.
+This function receives the target element as an argument and should return a boolean value.

 ## Styling